truEngineer/dm_shell/README.md

 <details>
   <summary><b>$f</b> instead <b>"$f"</b>?</summary>

-  <b>$f</b> instead of <b>"$f"</b> fails when filename contains spaces!
+  **$f** instead of **"$f"** fails when filename contains spaces!

   The main difference is that the quoted version is not subject to field splitting by the shell.
   With double quotes the outcome of the command expansion would be fed as one parameter to the source command.
-  Without quotes it would be broken up into multiple parameters, depending on the value of IFS (internal field separator) which contains space, TAB and newline by default.
+  Without quotes it would be broken up into multiple parameters, depending on the value of `IFS` (internal field separator) which contains space, `TAB` and newline by default.
   If the directory name does not contain such spaces then field splitting does not occur.

   As a rule of thumb, it is best to use double quotes with command substitutions and variable expansions.
 </details>